Trigger Order of Execution

 Trigger Order of Execution In Apex

-Whenever a record is saved with an update, insertion, or upsert statement attached to it, the trigger order of execution takes place in Salesforce.
+Whenever a record is saved with an update, insert, or upsert statement attached, the trigger execution order in Salesforce is determined.
 This order is the sequence in which the events will occur per the set criteria.
-A JavaScript validation also occurs for records containing any dependent picklist fields.
+Client-Side validation also occurs for records that contain any dependent picklist fields.
 This happens before the events occur on the server.
 The validation limit ensures that the picklist fields are restricted only to the available values.

 Trigger order of execution example: